Child Support Modification

 The law does not define what constitutes a material and substantial change, but generally, it has been interpreted to mean a lasting condition that alters the financial situation of one of the parties, like a substantial raise, the loss of a job, or an illness.
 A change in a child custody arrangement may also be grounds for modifying a support award.
 Voluntary payments in an amount greater than the child support obligation do not constitute sufficient cause for increasing a support obligation.

 A modification may also be granted if three years have passed since the order was issued or modified and the monthly amount of child support under the order deviates by either $100 or twenty percent from the amount that would be awarded under the current child support guidelines.Meet With an Experienced Dallas Lawyer

 Child support is designed to ensure that children receive adequate financial support, but if an order is unfair to either parent, it may need to be modified.
 If you would like to request a change to a support order or were served with notice that your co-parent filed a petition for a modification, it is advisable to meet with an attorney to discuss your options.
 The experienced Dallas lawyers of McClure Law Group can advise you of your rights and help you to seek the best legal outcome available under the circumstances.
-Our primary office is in Dallas, and we are available by appointment at our Collin County office in Plano.
 We frequently represent people in child support cases in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also help parties with family law matters in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us via our form online or by calling 214.692.8200 to schedule a consultation.